kmehltretter82/frama-c-linux/README.md

 invalidates the folio-wide MTE validity invariant when KVM initializes only one base page before publishing a hugetlb folio as tagged, while proving a whole-folio fixed control.
-A seven-lens source audit produced five high-confidence current candidates in total; only the initialization-lock finding is currently automated by the checker.
+A seven-lens source audit produced five high-confidence current candidates in total; the initialization-lock and vCPU validation-order findings are now automated.
 Runtime reproduction and Linux maintainer confirmation remain open.
 The three MTE-family candidates now have a [four-patch v1 fix series](contrib/linux-patches/arm64-kvm-mte-v1/): against Linux `548e7bcd0c54`, the exact Kbuild-mapped checker result changes from one ordering violation to none, and the affected ARM64 configurations compile with